sperezacuna/schneider-challenge-r1/README.md

 -   Why did we loose it?
 However, it is up to you to define the specific measures you are monitoring.

 Let's summarise what data we have lost:
 - We lost 3/4 of the rows since originally we had 15 minute intervals and now we have 1 hour intervals.
-Additionaly, notice that the 1/4 of the remaining rows may have changed since we did the mean to calculate it.
+Additionally, notice that the 1/4 of the remaining rows may have changed since we did the mean to calculate it.
 If for the hour interval we had no values, it will be...
 ESPECIFICAR CADA CASO
 - We lost all the specific green energy columns (10 sources * 9 countries = 90 less columns), but we gained one total green energy column per country (9 columns).
 This means that we reduced the information contained in 90 columns in only 9, a 90% downsize!
 -  We lost all the not green related columns
 <p align="right">(<a href="#top">back to top</a>)</p>